villano-lab/nrCascadeSim/tests/README.md

 that directory modify the script `test_local.py` to include testing of all of the Python functions/Jupyter notebooks that are necessary to test the functionality.

+## C++ Tests

+C++ tests are supplied in the `bin` subdirectory to test the coverage offered by examples provided on readthedocs.
+They can be built from the top-level directory using the command `make tests`;
+they are not normal usecases, so they are not made by default.